Sex hormones, heart problems and diabetes in women

 • letrozole (Femara)

-It is not certain why there is a higher risk of heart problems.
-Researchers think it may be because the hormone therapy increases the amount of cholesterol in the blood.
-This is a rare but serious side effect.
-And is especially important for people who already have heart problems.
+Anastrozole and letrozole increase the amount of cholesterol in the blood.
+This side effect is especially important for people who already have heart problems.

-Researchers are also looking into the possibility that tamoxifen may protect against heart problems.
+Research also shows that tamoxifen may protect against heart problems.
 Tamoxifen is another type of hormone therapy used to treat breast cancer.
-It works by blocking the effect of oestrogen on cancer cells.
-It can also lower the level of fat lipids in the blood.
-High levels of fat can lead to heart disease.
-But we need more research to find out more about this.
+It works by blocking the effect of oestrogen on cancer cells

 Hormone therapy and the risk of diabetes